sharon-debug/phase-1-project-cosmetic-website/README.md

+Therefore I’m planning if creating a cosmetic website app where people can order and get the product they want on time and at their place.
+The website  will entail makeup products,skincare products, and  fragrances products.
+This project is about the cosmetic details.

-This project is about the cosmetic details. it has makeup products , skincare, products and many more. fill free to go through.
+it has makeup products , skincare, products and many more. fill free to go through.
 It is a well working website.

 Technologies